Table of Contents Show

 Checking for ticks also causes Rocky Mountain spotted fever.
 This disease is caused by the tick bites of Rocky Mountain wood tick.
 As the name suggests, these ticks are found in Rocky Mountain states at around 5,000 to 10,000 feet high.
 In this issue, a person will experience a mild fever for a few days and then get it every day, but there are chances of experiencing fever again; primarily, the fever is low to mild.

-The lone star tick that is usually found in the south-central and eastern parts of the United States, the bite can cause this problem.
+The lone star tick is usually found in the south-central and eastern parts of the United States, the bite can cause this problem.
 A person merely experiences its symptoms, and sometimes they can notice rashes.
 Antibiotics are used to treat this problem.

 If you find ticks anywhere around you, it’s better to kill ticks effectively to take precautions for disease control.
-So, to avoid serious diseases, mainly prevent Lyme disease tick check, tumble dry clothes and avoid the route of tick-infested areas.
+So, to avoid serious diseases, mainly prevent Lyme disease tick check, tumble dry clothes, and avoid the route of tick-infested areas.
 Besides this, there are some other ways to check for tick-borne illnesses.